XRPLF/XRPL-Standards/XLS-0070-credentials/README.md

 * Modifying the `DepositPreauth` transaction
 * Modifying other transactions that are affected by Deposit Authorization

-This feature will require an amendment, tentatively titled `CredentialAuth`.
+This feature will require an amendment, tentatively titled `Credentials`.

 ### 1.1.
 Background: DIDs and Verifiable Credentials (VCs)